microsoft/Windows-driver-samples/print/XPSDrvSmpl/ReadMe.md

 This sample is intended to provide a starting point for developing XPSDrv printer drivers and to illustrate the facility and potential of an XPSDrv print driver.
 This goal is accomplished by implementing a number of real-world features within a set of XPS print pipeline filters that are configured through a configuration plug-in that supports custom UI content and PrintTicket handling.

-Windows Vista introduced a new print architecture and a new document format known as XPS (XML Paper Specification).
+Windows includes a print architecture and a document format known as XPS (XML Paper Specification).
 Part of the new architecture is the XPSDrv print driver, which is designed to provide a flexible, extensible path to manipulate and print an XPS spool file through a series of filters.

 This sample is intended to provide a starting point for developing XPSDrv printer drivers and to illustrate the facility and potential of an XPSDrv print driver.
 This goal is accomplished by implementing a number of real-world features within a set of XPS print pipeline filters that are configured through a configuration plug-in that supports custom UI content and PrintTicket handling.